-- 6. Total Principal Amount of all Outstanding Loans as of the Last Day of the Reporting Period: (The total amount is a required field that you must manually enter here.)
+6. Total Principal Amount of all Outstanding Loans as of the Last Day of the Reporting Period: (The total amount is a required field that you must manually enter here.)
 Enter the aggregate outstanding principal amount of all loans accepted for political purposes as of the last day of the reporting period.
 Enter "0.00" if your committee did not accept any loans during the period covered and has no outstanding loans as of the last day of the reporting period.
-The "total outstanding loans" must include outstanding principal of loans made in this reporting period as well as outstanding principal of loans made previously.
-(This is different from the information reported on Loans (Schedule E).
-Only loans accepted during the period covered by the report are entered on Schedule E.) - 7.
-Total Unitemized Pledges: (The total amount is automatically calculated based on your entries.
+The "total outstanding loans" must include outstanding principal of loans made in this reporting period as well as outstanding principal of loans (Schedule E) Only loans accepted during the period covered by the report are entered on Schedule E.)

+7. Total Unitemized Pledges: (The total amount is automatically calculated based on your entries.
 Note: A printed copy of your report will display this total on Schedule B and not on Cover Sheet page 2.)
 This is the sum total of the unitemized pledge amounts shown on the Subtotals page under Pledged Contributions (B) for:

-Reported Unitemized (pledges of \$50 or less in the aggregate from a contributor for which you entered detailed information on the schedule entry screen and did not check the "itemize" box); plus on Schedule E and not on Cover Sheet page 2.)
-This is the sum total of the unitemized loan amounts shown on the Subtotals page under Loans (E) for:
+Reported Unitemized (pledges of \$50 or less in the aggregate from a contributor for which you entered detailed information on the schedule entry screen and did not check the "itemize" box); plus